dnivra/autolab-notes/DEPLOY.md

 ```bash
 docker build -t autograding_image vmms/
 ```
-- Install Tango requirements in a virtualenv as www-data from Tango source tree.
+- Install Tango requirements in a virtualenv as `www-data` from Tango source tree.
 ```bash
 sudo pip install virtualenv
 virtualenv .
 source bin/activate
 pip install -r requirements.txt
 ```
-- Create Tango config as www-data from template by modifying following PREFIX, COURSELABS, DOCKER_VOLUME_PATH and USE_REDIS.
+- Create Tango config as `www-data` from template by modifying following PREFIX, COURSELABS, DOCKER_VOLUME_PATH and USE_REDIS.
-- Create the COURSELABS and DOCKER_VOLUME_PATH directories exist as www-data.
+- Create the COURSELABS and DOCKER_VOLUME_PATH directories exist as `www-data`.
 - Copy sections [program:tango] and [program:tangoJobManager] from
   deployment/config/supervisord.conf to /etc/supervisor/conf.d/tango.conf.
 - Modify the path to the Tango directory specified in tango.conf.